 Baked Tofu

-This is my mom’s recipe, and I cannot remember where it originated.
-Maybe the farm tofu cookbook?
-In any case, it’s a great recipe.
-Derek and I served it at Thanksgiving and everyone really liked it (and these were not a bunch of tofu eaters!).
+This is my mom’s recipe, and it’s a crowd pleaser.
+Everyone always likes it, no matter how much they (say they) hate tofu.
+Derek and I served it at Thanksgiving this year and everyone raved about it (and these were not a bunch of tofu eaters!).

 Note: I’ve updated the ingredient amounts to reflect my mom’s note below.